tubearchivist/tubearchivist/docs/Video.md

 # Video Page
 Every video downloaded gets a dedicated page accessible at `/video/<video-id>/` of your Tube Archivist.
+Throughout the interface, click on a video title to access the video page.

 Clicking on the channel name or the channel icon will bring you to the dedicated channel detail [page](Channels#channel-detail).